ENSpunks/LLC/README.md

 >Asset tokenization involves representing the ownership rights of real-world assets as digital tokens on a blockchain.

 Not only are LLCs assets that are ideally suited for tokenization, for example, certain states have already adopted laws expressly authorizing management of LLC ownership on chain, but LLCs are unique as a RWA.
-Moreover, unlike other RWAs an LLC has legal personhood, meaning the LLC can take legal title and own other assets and the LLC has the right to contract in the real world.
+Moreover, unlike other RWAs, an LLC has legal personhood, meaning the LLC can take legal title and own other assets and the LLC has the right to contract in the real world.

 In 2017, Delaware enacted amendments to the Delaware General Corporation Law ("DGCL") and the Delaware Limited Liability Company Act ("DLLCA"), allowing corporations and LLCs to use electronic databases like blockchains for business records.
 This legislation sets the groundwork for greater security, reliability, transparency, and efficiency and specifically anticipates onchain ownership.